netopt/traffic-weaver/_sources/index.rst.txt

-General scope of Traffic Weaver is to read averaged time series and to create semi-synthetic signal with finner granularity that after averaging matches the original signal provided.
+General scope of Traffic Weaver is to read averaged time series and to create semi-synthetic signal with finer granularity that after averaging matches the original signal provided.
 Following tools are applied to recreate the signal.